 Most of our leather briefcases convert into a laptop backpack.
 This one does and has a false bottom to hide your passport, spare cash and other secret things.
 The d-rings are great for strapping on blankets, jackets and wet sandals.
-And even the main strap has a hole all the way at the very tip, just in case you overstuff your bag.
+And even the main strap has a hole all the way at the very tip, just in case you overstuff your bag or want to put an umbrella under the flap.
 The two front pockets actually have pockets behind them too.

 Shoulder strap adjusts long from 34" - 59"